visheshgupta08071992/AutomationAndDSANotes/OOPSInJava.md

 ---

 ### **2. Encapsulation**
 Encapsulation is the process of wrapping data (variables) and methods (functions) together in a single unit (class) and restricting direct access to some of the object's components.
+As part of Encapsulation we make all the Data Variable as Private and all the Methods as Public which would perform operations on Private Variables.
+If anyone wants to access the Private variable, They can access through public methods.

 **Example:**
 ```java